European Board in Head and Neck Radiology Diploma

 Examination structure (online exam)

 The content and the degree of difficulty is the same as for the traditional written and oral examination.
-The online-only examination includes a 60-minute oral examination on various pathologies in the head and neck combining features of the traditional written and oral examinations as outlined above.
+The online-only examination includes an oral examination on various pathologies in the head and neck combining features of the traditional written and oral examinations as outlined above.
+The emphasis of the exam is on 4 “directed cases” whereby the examiners ask questions about a series of images which explore the ability of the applicant to recognise normal anatomy, describe pathological appearances, formulate a differential diagnosis and display a background knowledge regarding pathophysiology, treatment options and current guidelines.
 In order to pass, the candidate needs to successfully solve 3 out of a total of 4 cases (a case is considered as failed if the candidate obtains <10/16 points, i.e., 62.5% of the maximum achievable points per case).
-In addition, he/she has to obtain an overall total score >52% of the total number of achievable points for all 4 cases together (i.e., >33/64 points), these points being based on pre-formulated questions regarding pathophysiology, treatment options, current guidelines, as well as on the knowledge, skills and competences shown by the examinee during the examination.
+In addition, he/she has to obtain an overall total score >52% of the total number of achievable points for all 4 cases together (i.e., >33/64 points), these points being based on pre-formulated questions.
+In addition, there will be two “undirected cases” in which the applicant will be given 2 cases to scroll through and view independently.
+They will be asked to issue reports online for the 2 cases.
+These will be marked against a priori criteria to assess whether abnormalities are recognised, pertinent negative findings are reported and whether appropriate conclusions are clearly drawn .
+There will be 20 points available for the 2 cases in combination and the pass mark will be 10/20 points.
 As for the traditional examination, an observer is present throughout the examination in addition to the examiners.

 Step 1: Fulfil the eligibility criteria